Welcome to Keystone ACO

 How will you know if your doctor has elected to participate in an ACO?

-In addition to receiving a letter in the mail informing you that your doctor has elected to participate in the Keystone ACO, you will also be notified at your next Primary Care Doctor’s office visit.
 If you still are not sure if your doctor has elected to participate in an ACO, just ask at your next primary care visit.

 How will your doctor's participation in the Keystone ACO benefit you?